An odd variant of multiple zeta values

 from which Nielsen's formula (\ref{tniel}) follows easily by differentiating both sides of Eq. (\ref{tangen}) and then comparing that to the result of squaring both sides.

 The multiplication of multiple $t$-values as series works just like the multiplication of multiple zeta values as series, so that we have, for example,

-A consequence is that any symmetric sum of multiple $t$-values, e.g., $t(3,2,2)+t(2,3,2)+t(2,2,3)$, can be written as a rational polynomial in ordinary $t$-values (whose arguments are partial sums of the exponent string): for example, by Theorem \ref{perth} below,
+Consequently (paralleling \cite[Thm.
+2.2]{H1992}), any symmetric sum of multiple $t$-values, e.g., $t(3,2,2)+t(2,3,2)+t(2,2,3)$, is a rational polynomial in ordinary $t$-values, e.g.,

-In particular, any multiple $t$-value with all its arguments equal to the same integer ($k$, say) can be written as a rational polynomial in the $t$-values $t(k),t(2k),t(3k),\dots$.
+In particular, any multiple $t$-value with all its arguments equal to the same integer $k$ is a rational polynomial in the $t$-values $t(k),t(2k),t(3k),\dots$.
 In view of Eq. (\ref{teur}) above, this means that, when $k$ is even, a multiple $t$-value of the form $t(k,k,\dots,k)$ (with $n$ repetitions) is a rational multiple of $\pi^{nk}$, just as with multiple zeta values.
 For example, the well-known identities

 (where $\{k\}_n$ means $k$ repeated $n$ times) have multiple $t$-value counterparts